 Are public procurement law challenges common in your jurisdiction?
 Is there a perception that bidders that make challenges against public bodies suffer reputational harm / harm to their prospects in future procurement competitions?
 If so, please provide brief comment.
 Assuming a full hearing is necessary (but there are no appeals), how much would a typical procurement claim cost: (i) for the defendant and (ii) for the claimant?

-Procurement claims before the Administrative Courts: The fees for filing a remedy before the Administrative Court are significantly lower; the filing fees amount to 0.1% of the estimated value of the contact (excluding VAT).
-If the remedy is successful, the refund of the filing fees is ordered by the courts.
-The legal fees are generally higher than the proceedings before the HSPPA, especially in the event that the case is heard before the Greek Council of State.
+- Procurement Claims before the Administrative Courts: The filing fees for submitting a remedy before the Administrative Courts are significantly lower, amounting to 0.1% of the estimated contract value (excluding VAT).
+If the remedy is successful, the courts will order the refund of the filing fees.
+However, the legal fees for proceedings before the Administrative Courts are generally higher than those for proceedings before the HSPPA, particularly when the case is heard before the Greek Council of State.

 -